KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ### Operating System

-Ubuntu x64 - _14.04 or 16.04_ minimal installation with Openssh server. _This tutorial has been successfully tested with 14.04 and 16.04_.
+Debian/Ubuntu x64 LTS minimal installation with Openssh server. _This tutorial has been successfully tested with 14.04 and 16.04_.

 ### Security